-Initiated as a way to report & share on health & wellness trends in New York City, Well + Good’s content were so good and relatable that they had gone global.
+Initiated as a way to report & share on health & wellness trends in New York City, Well + Good’s content was so good and relatable that it had gone global.

-From food & nutrition, fitness, to travel and relationships, Well + Good covers just about any topic that has to do with living a healthy lifestyle – inside & out!
+From food & nutrition to fitness, to travel and relationships, Well + Good covers just about any topic that has to do with living a healthy lifestyle – inside & out!

 So what exactly is it?
-In a nutshell, it a measure of the strength of your positive mental muscles (Sage) versus the negative (Saboteur).
+In a nutshell, it measures the strength of your positive mental muscles (Sage) versus the negative (Saboteur).

 Simply put, if you’re mentally fit, you can handle life’s great challenges without mental stress or other negative emotions.

 Coined by Shirzad Chamine, a professor at Stanford and the New York Times bestselling author of a book of the same name, Positive Intelligence Quotient (PQ) has been found to be the best predictor of how happy you are and how well you perform relative to your potential.

 A multi-passionate entrepreneur, certified nutritionist, vegan chef & reiki master, Serena Poon is a force to be reckoned with and so is her website that’s packed with plenty of goodies on wellness and beyond.

 Serena also regularly hosts IG live events & Clubhouse rooms where she shares useful insights and tips relating to health & wellness.
 If you’re on the app, be sure to follow her clubs Serena Loves & Culinary Alchemy – they certainly won’t disappoint!